lauralorenz/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 `special-east.prod.svc.clusterset.local` and
 `special-west.prod.svc.clusterset.local` encode the cluster-specific addressing required by virtue of being two different `ServiceExport`s.

+TODO: motivate that pod specific DNS addressing is a special case as it must disambiguate totally for each backend, a pressure valve to the underyling abstraction of Services but which we must also support. implementers can put whatever gibberish they want in the disambiguating <clusterid> which may be a location, a cloud provider, whatever, and seem contrary to above but which is only for pod dns.

 Note that this puts the burden of enforcing the boundaries of a `ServiceExport`'s fungibility on the name/namespace creator.